edg-l/edgarluque.com/content/blog/bencode-parser-with-nom.md

 categories = ["rust"]
 +++

-Since long I have wanted try out nom, at first I boldly started parsing [PDFs](https://github.com/edg-l/nompdf) but after realizing the scope of such project, I put it off and started with a way smaller idea: a bencode parser.
+Since long I wanted try out nom, at first I boldly started parsing [PDFs](https://github.com/edg-l/nompdf) but after realizing the scope of such project, I put it off and started with a way smaller idea: a bencode parser.

 If you have never delved into the BitTorrent protocol you probably don't know what bencoding is so let me explain it.

-# Bencode Spec
+# The Bencode Spec

 [Bencode](https://en.wikipedia.org/wiki/Bencode) is the encoding used by the BitTorrent protocol to store data, `.torrent` files are encoded using this.